-At the end of FY 2025, the Agency is projected to have \$1.4 million in the capital and replacement fund.
+At the end of FY 2025, the Agency is projected to have \$1.2 million in the capital and replacement fund.
 This amount reflects the cash that is available for future capital projects beginning in FY 2026.
-Based on the current capital improvement plan, the Agency is expected to have adequate funds to cover capital expenditures in the five-year period from FY 2026 through FY 2030, with excess funds of \$180,811 during the period.
+Based on the current capital improvement plan and the projected rate collection, the Agency is expected to have adequate funds to cover capital expenditures in the five-year period from FY 2026 through FY 2030, with minimal excess funds of \$24,013 during the period.